Live Streaming API: 5 Things to Consider When Choosing One

 An API allows you to connect different services together in ways that the initial creators never imagined.
 Many success stories follow this trend and are iterations of products or services that failed in the past.

 Look at Periscope, for example.
-It was nothing new, strictly speaking.
+When the app launched, it was not brand new streaming technology, strictly speaking.
 However, it leveraged APIs to build on existing live streaming technology and connect to Twitter’s large user-base.
-That allowed it to grow fast, leverage social networks, and generate buzz.
-It’s been a runaway success!

-Once you have these powers, you’re free to design your own iteration.
-Building something completely new is possible.
-And using APIs to leverage existing services can power this innovation.
-APIs can be thought of as “building blocks” that you can use to put together something completely new.
+With the support of APIs, you’re free to design your own iteration.
+Building something completely new is possible, and using live streaming APIs to leverage existing services can help power this innovation.

-Delays of 20-30 seconds are common when live streaming.
-But slideshow changes are nearly instant.
-This originally created a problem with syncing that disrupted lessons and caused major issues.
+Delays of 20-30 seconds are common when live streaming, but slideshow changes are nearly instant.
+This originally created a problem with syncing and caused major issues.

-Using a live streaming API, Eleutian has been able to sync their slideshow changes with the on-screen live video broadcast.
-This delivers a much higher quality experience for the viewers.
+Using a live streaming API, Eleutian can now sync their slideshow changes with the on-screen live video broadcast.
+This delivers a much higher quality experience for their viewers.

 Some broadcasters are using Facebook’s live API to stream from multiple cameras and professional-grade sources.
 Even drones can now stream live video to FB.